RAOUL ISLAND

 Our first thought, was for potatoes and maize.
 Houses had also to be built, and storehouses for our food supply - for we found that there were rats on the place, though not any worse than in many parts of New Zealand.
 The houses were frames of saplings and poles cut from the bush - chiefly ngaio and pohutukawa with sides built of nikau or raupo.
 In a subtropical climate they were very cosy and comfortable.

-and myself the art of plaiting the long leaves together, though quite new to us, was very fascinating.
+Nlkau grew in abundance, and to my sisters and myself the art of plaiting the long leaves together, though quite new to us, was very fascinating.
 We soon became quite expert at the work.
 Everything was so novel, the climate so beautiful, and the outside life so charming, that we enjoyed every minute of it.

 I must not forget to tell of an experience which caused many a laugh.
 My husband and I had just about finished our new house of two rooms.
 One Sunday morning after a very stormy night we were lying and listening to the wind, which seemed to be coming in stronger gusts on the sides of our little home, when with a crash the whole side of the roof lifted up and we were gazing at the sky!
 Fortunately the rain had ceased for the time, and I can assure you that not a minute was lost in getting that roof turned over and back into place.
 I may say that during the two years my husband and I lived on the island we never experienced wind like that again.

-Unfortunately the potatoes we had planted, which were growing beautifully, were quite killed by the gale, but
+Unfortunately the potatoes we had planted, which were growing beautifully, were quite killed by the gale, but we ate gladly the tiny tubers that were left in the ground.

 FRUITFUL SOIL